skriptmonkey/skriptmonkey/README.md

 - 👀 I’m interested in Game Development, Web Development, Data Science/ML, Linux, and Open Source technologies.
 - 🌱 I’m currently learning Data Science on Kaggle.com.
 I'm also learning to create games using the Godot Engine.
 - 💞️ I’m looking to collaborate on video games, websites using Django or WagtailCMS, almost anything involving Linux, Python, or GDScript (Godot).
-- 📫 How to reach me - @skriptmonkey on Twitter or @Skriptmonkey@mastodon.social on Mastodon.
+- 📫 How to reach me - @skriptmonkey on Twitter/X or @Skriptmonkey@mastodon.social on Mastodon.

 <!---
 skriptmonkey/skriptmonkey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.